 To get started on your dog treat bakery journey, I’m offering a free dog treat bakery workshop!
-Check out the sales page here and sign up for the free workshop.
+Check out the free workshop here.

 If you have any other questions about starting a dog treat bakery after watching the workshop, just email me and I’d be happy to answer them.

 Are you interested in starting a dog treat bakery?